pimittens/pims/README.md

 * More realistic bot actions (movement and attacks).
 Currently bots ignore footholds/ladders/jumping since this is too much work, and packets are sometimes sent too quickly.
 * Bots creating/joining guilds.
 * Random bot chat messages and smegas.
 * Free market (in progress, currently all items collected by bots and not equipped are sold and will appear in fm shops).
+Bots should buy and use scrolls and craft new equipment as if by maker to improve their gear.
 * Include a way for bots to get random cash item equips and wear them.
-* Bots should use maker to create high level equipment and use scrolls.
 * Currently there is no way to gain nx cash.
 The planned system is gaining fame when defeating bosses and exchanging fame as a currency for nx cash and other items.
 * Some kind of system for combining equipment which has been scrolled into a single more powerful piece of equipment.
+* Add currently unobtainable rings and face/eye accessories as pq rewards.

 ## Known Issues